-"The lessons on ICT and resources have really developed my practice, using iPads, Nintendo DS, mobile technology, even in traditional A level classes."
+"The lessons about information technology and resources have really developed my practice, using iPads, Nintendo DS, mobile technology, even in traditional A level classes."

-"Observations have been the most constructive and useful I have ever had.”
+“Teaching observations have been the most constructive and useful I’ve ever had.”

-"Action planning and creating personal goals after the observations is very helpful."
+"Action planning and creating personal goals after the observations are very helpful."